rvbenmrtn/rvbenmrtn.github.io/_posts/2021-10-2-counting-all-tuples.md

 4=(3,1)        ...        ...
 ```

-The `(x,y)` pairs start to feel like [Lisp-style lists](https://docs.racket-lang.org/reference/pairs.html) but can be compressed to 3-tuples.
+The `(x,y)` pairs start to feel like [Lisp-style lists](https://docs.racket-lang.org/reference/pairs.html) and can be compressed to 3-tuples.
 So the order goes `(1,1,1), (2,1,1), (1,2,1), (3,1,1), ...` and we have shown that 3-tuples are countable.

 The crucial point now is that this could be repeated again.
 Replace y with the sequence of 3-tuples and we get countable 4-tuples.
-Do it again for countable 5-tuples, etc. For any non-negative integer n, the set of n-tuples of positive integers is countable!
+Do it again for countable 5-tuples, etc. For any n, the set of n-tuples of positive integers is countable!

-(I never actually mentioned 0-tuples or 1-tuples but there is only one 0-tuple `()` and the sequence for 1-tuples `(1), (2), (3),...` is obvious.)
+(I never actually mentioned 0-tuples or 1-tuples but there is only one 0-tuple `()` and the sequence for 1-tuples `(1), (2), (3),...` is obvious, so they are both countable.)

 ## [Counting All N-Tuples](#counting-all-n-tuples)

-Finally, what's amazing is you can show that *all* n-tuples for *all* values of n combined are countable.
+Finally, what's fascinating is you can show that *all* n-tuples for *all* values of n combined are countable.
 Let `Tn_k` be the kth n-tuple and arrange each countable sequence of n-tuples on its own column of a grid:

 ```text
 k\n   1    2    3    4    5